Danny Cadamarteri

-Daniel Leon Cadamarteri (born 12 October 1979) is an English retired professional footballer who played in the Football League for clubs including Everton, Bradford City, Huddersfield Town, Leicester City and latterly Carlisle United before retiring in April 2014.
-He also played non-league football for Grays Athletic and in the Scottish League for Dundee United.
+Daniel Leon Cadamarteri (born 12 October 1979) is an English former professional footballer who played in the Football League for clubs including Everton, Bradford City, Huddersfield Town, Leeds United, Leicester City and Carlisle United before retiring in April 2014.
+He also played non-league football for Grays Athletic and in the Scottish Premier League for Dundee United.

 Early in his career, he played three times for the England national under-21 football team.

 Club career

-Early career
+Everton

 Cadamarteri was born in Cleckheaton, West Yorkshire, to an English mother of Italian descent and a Jamaican father.
 Cadamarteri was a product of the Everton Academy and made his debut as a substitute at the end of the 1996–97 season, in a 2–1 defeat against Chelsea.
 Cadamarteri began the next season as a regular and scored four league goals in the first three months of the season, including one in the Merseyside derby against Liverpool.
 That goal – in October – was his last in the 1997–98 season, although he featured regularly throughout the campaign.
 Cadamarteri featured prominently during the following season, again netting four goals.
 He went on loan to Fulham in November 1999, scoring on his debut against Stockport County.

 In June 2001, Cadamarteri appeared in court on a charge of assault, admitting in September he was "ashamed" about the incident.
 He was found guilty and fined £2,000, with Everton subsequently announcing he was free to leave Goodison Park.
 Despite interest from First Division clubs Stoke City and Bradford City, Cadamarteri remained at Everton and featured as a late substitute in November, starting a further two matches in January.